 The FOPH supports efforts to improve the health literacy of disadvantaged target groups living in Switzerland.
 Health and social care professionals play a central role in this.

-Being health literate means being empowered to make important day-to-day decisions about your own health and as a result, preventing the excessive or insufficient use of healthcare services and therefore avoiding inappropriate treatment and unnecessary costs.
+An important precondition for health literacy is that the entire population - including disadvantaged target groups - has access to existing support structures and instruments, and that the political framework is in general favourable to health.
 Particularly people who are disadvantaged due to material, structural, psychosocial or behavioural factors report a low health literacy.
 Various socio-economic factors (education, occupational status and income) interact with other factors such as gender, age or migration background.

 Infographic of key moments